LaupWing/Conference/docs/README.md

 In Typescript there is also an type called `any` which can be any kind of type.
 Its like an esape route.

 ### What is Typescript
 Typescript is a strict superset of Javascript.
-Below you see a little example of how Typescript may look like
+Below you see a little example of how Typescript may look like.
+In this example below when you run the code through an complire and you pass in the function an string it will work just fine.
+But when you pass an diffrent type it will give you an error.
 ```typescript
 const slytherin: string = 'slytherin';
 const gryffindor: boolean = false;